leccyril/banking-plateform/README.md

 * Postman collections
 * Lombok

-The hexagonal architecture is same as clean architecture but adding port and adaptors, often hexagonal architecture is called clean architecture.
+The hexagonal architecture is same as clean architecture but adding port and adaptors and domain want should be totally agnostic about framework, often hexagonal architecture is called clean architecture.
-In this hegaxonal architecture we do not represent clearly ports and adaptors because it is really clear in the code what is what :
+In this hexagonal architecture we do not represent clearly ports and adaptors because it is really clear in the code what is what :

 * Primary adaptors: Rest api controller. (in)
 * secondary adaptors: Db and external services. (out)